Lisa Heyward, President

 Eileen Hall, Community Outreach Coordinator

 With Frenchman Bay Conservancy since 2015, Eileen focuses on a variety of the stewardship, communication, outreach, volunteer management, event planning, and conservation project support aspects of Frenchman Bay Conservancy’s work.
 Eileen holds a Bachelors of Science in Biology from Illinois State University and a Masters of Environmental Science from Miami University in Ohio with a focus on stream geomorphology.
 Prior to joining the staff at FBC, Eileen worked at The Nature Conservancy in Iowa as Freshwater Conservation Manager overseeing watershed projects throughout the state.
 She worked directly with farmers and landowners to protect freshwater ecosystems, restore natural stream ecology, and implement sustainable agricultural practices.
 She has also worked for The Nature Conservancy in Maine, coordinating the collection and distribution of fish passage barrier data.
-Eileen lives in Addison with her husband, Bruce, daughter, Eleanor, and Chesapeake Bay Retriever, Tunk.
+Eileen lives in Cherryfield with her husband, Bruce, daughter, Eleanor, and Chesapeake Bay Retriever, Tunk.
 She enjoys hiking, canoeing, cooking, fishing, gardening, and snowshoeing.